 If the neighbourhood development plan proposals pass the referendum, the local planning authority is then under a legal duty to bring them into force.

 If you are interested in preparing a neighbourhood development plan, contact your local planning authority.
-Depending on where you live, this will be your local district or borough council or the Peak District National Park Planning Authority.
-You can find links to their websites through our listing of the district and borough councils.
+Depending on where you live, this will be your local district or borough council or Peak District National Park planning.

 If you are already involved in preparing a neighbourhood development plan, we can provide an overview on major infrastructure such as roads, schools, waste management and public rights of way.